-Therefore, school districts must still rely on School Fees as a funding source for school facilities required by new development.
-However, before a school district can levy School Fees on new development, State law requires that certain nexus findings must be made and documented.
+Since the adoption of SB 50, later legislation and voter initiatives created additional revenue to fund the State School Facility Program, but the basic requirements associated with the levy of School Fees has remained largely the same.
+School districts must still rely on School Fees as a funding source for school facilities required by new development.
+However, before a school district may levy School Fees on new development, State law requires that certain nexus findings must be made and documented.
 The objective of this Study is to provide a rigorous basis for such findings.